elizahan0302/ESG-Analyst-Briefing-System-for-BlackRock/README.md

 ## Final Recommendation

-The v3 fine-tuned ESG classifier is the best current project-specific model in this repository.
+The local final ESG model is the best reproducible training artifact in this repository.

-It outperformed the older fine-tuned versions and exceeded the baseline ESG classifier on the final v3 test set.
-The baseline model remains useful as a safeguard for low-confidence cases, but the v3 model is the main ESG classifier for the final project.
+It outperformed the baseline reference model on the final internal test set.
+The deployed app model repo should be kept aligned with this local final training artifact.

 ## Notes